-Internal Charter That Respects Stakeholders [Establishment of and compliance with the Lawson Group Human Rights Policy] In June 2021, we established the Lawson Group Human Rights Policy, based on which we respect human rights in our business activities and build relationships of trust with all people involved in our business activities through sincere responses.
+[Establishment of and compliance with the Lawson Group Human Rights Policy] We established the Lawson Group Human Rights Policy, based on which we respect human rights in our business activities and build relationships of trust with all people involved in our business activities through sincere responses.
 Anticipating that our customers, business partners, local communities, and other stakeholders who support our business activities will also support this policy, we will continue our efforts to respect human rights through dialogue and consultation with these stakeholders.
 In addition to remedies and corrective action, education and training, we are committed to building and implementing human rights due diligence.
 The policy is based on the United Nations Guiding Principles on Business and Human Rights and supports international norms on human rights such as the International Bill of Human Rights and the ILO Declaration on Fundamental Principles and Rights at Work.